restyled-io/restyled.io-static/content/_index.md

-Restyled makes it easy to maintain, or transition to, a consistent coding style across your entire organization by integrating existing auto-formatting tools directly into your existing Pull Request process as a GitHub Action:
+Restyled makes it easy to maintain, or transition to, a consistent coding style across your entire organization by integrating existing auto-formatting tools directly into your existing Pull Request process through GitHub Actions:

 ```yaml
 # .github/workflows/restyled.yml